AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Operations/Operations_Logs.md

 # Logs

 APIs related to querying logs.
+A log is a record of events that occur in operation of OCS.

 ***